germansr/RC.ShearWall.DNN.SurrogateModel/README.md

 Run the file "AppGUI.py".
 Use the sliders to modify the input variables and watch how the pushover curve is updated isntantly.
 To test the surrogate model, run the analysis with the button "run FEM analysis".
 After the analysis is completed, the analytical results can be comprared with the surrogate model predictions.

 **5- Misc**\
--The file "InputVariableBounds.py" controls the bounds of the input variables -The file "ShearWallParametrizedAsFunction.py" ccontains the main function to run the FEM model based on the 11 input values and some other input data.
+-The file "InputVariableBounds.py" controls the bounds of the input variables\
+-The file "ShearWallParametrizedAsFunction.py" ccontains the main function to run the FEM model based on the 11 input values and some other input data\
--The file "Normalization.py" is a helper class to easily normalize and denormalize data
+-The file "Normalization.py" is a helper class to easily normalize and denormalize data\

 # About
 Development: Ph.D.
-Candidate German Solorzano (sr.german90@gmail.com)
+Candidate German Solorzano (sr.german90@gmail.com)\
 Supervision: Dr. Vagelis Plevris (vplevris@gmail.com)\
 Sponsored:  Oslo Metropolitan University (OsloMet), Department of Civil Engineering and Energy Technology, Oslo, Norway.\